huaminghuangtw/Second-Brain/My-Evergreen-Notes/Procrastination.md

 You don't find the time to do something; you make the time to do things.

 One Day or Day One

+The None-Zero Day Principle — becoming one is non-zero

 Now, Not How!

 Soon is not as good as now.

 When you find yourself procrastinating, don't resist.
 Instead lean into it.
 Procrastinate 100%.
 Try to do absolutely nothing for 5 minutes.
 Make it your job.
 You'll fail.
 After 5 minutes, you'll be ready and eager to work.